twoller1/hello-world/README.md

 # hello-world
-this is just for interest and testing
+# this is just for interest and testing
+# I am just trying to learn programming to be better at my job